Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 NB 1

-Henry Wingo did not dress in Ferencvaros 1-1 draw with Puskas FC Academy on Saturday.
+Henry Wingo came off the bench and played 27 minutes in Ferencvaros 1-1 draw with Kisvarda on Saturday.

 Brazil